Skip to content

 • Less cost-effective than other text marketing platforms

 EZ Texting is an all-around SMS marketing solution for businesses.
-Along with the ability to set up drip campaigns, EZ Texting offers access to Shutterfly’s image library and editor, as well as QR codes.
-These features help you create professionally designed MMS messages in your messaging campaigns and build your contact list.
+Along with the ability to set up drip campaigns, EZ Texting offers access to the Shutterstock’s image library and editor, as well as the ability to create QR codes.
+These features help you create professionally designed MMS messages in your campaigns.

 Along with SMS analytics, EZ Texting integrates with your email marketing software.
-This can give you a clearer picture of your marketing campaign’s performance.
-EZ Texting also offers up to six free keywords that can trigger an automatic text response from incoming messages, but it will cost you $25 per keyword to add more.
+This can give you a clear picture of your campaign’s performance.
+EZ Texting also offers SMS keywords that customers can text to join your subscriber list.

-Keep in mind while EZ Texting bundles credits with each plan, these credits don’t roll over month to month on their plans.
+Keep in mind that while EZ Texting bundles credits with each plan, they expire after 60 days on their monthly plans.
 And they aren’t exactly clear about this on their pricing page.
 To find this information, you have to sift through their Help Center.

 Key features of EZ Texting